Last Updated: November 27, 2022

 Just as many communities are in denial about the impacts that climate change would actually have on their beachfront residences and hotels, or their waterfront industries and business districts, a number of the cities and towns that could be identified by the casual observer as being at-risk for buildings and infrastructure to crack open and sink seem to not care.

-You can wait until it happen to you, and watch the blame game and the lawsuits fly.
-Or you can be proactive by talking with local university or state government experts to see what can be done to lower your risk.
+You can wait until it happen to you, and then watch the blame game and the lawsuits fly.
+Or you can be proactive by talking with local university or state government experts to understand your risk factors and then take steps to lower your risk.

 Somehow as planners, we are usually on the side of being proactive.